 You can thank 28 Days Later for the zombie revival of the last two decades.
 It’s also one of the best modern zombie flicks, thanks to the way it reimagines zombies as more human-like creatures of pure rage.
 A bicycle messenger named Jim (Cillian Murphy) finds himself in this dangerous new world after emerging from a coma.
 Jim soon aligns with survivors Selena (Naomie Harris), Frank (Brendan Gleeson), and Hannah (Megan Burns).
 The group becomes desperate to find safety and salvation.
 Unfortunately, their only offer for sanctuary means virtual slavery for the women.
 And neither Jim nor Selena will accept that outcome.

 Stars: Cillian Murphy, Naomie Harris, Christopher Eccleston, Megan Burns, Brendan Gleeson

 Director: Danny Boyle

 Runtime: 113 minutes

-- The 73 best movies on Hulu right now
+- The best rom-coms on Hulu

 - The best family movies on Disney+ right now

 - The best kids movies on Hulu right now

-- The best comedies on Netflix right now
+- The best mysteries on Netflix right now

 - The best horror movies on Hulu right now